GeorgeV3/MyPets-Android/README.md

 Learnning Outcomes.

- How create a data class.
- How create an arraylist.
- How onIstanceStateSave works.
+ I became well versed in Java.
+ How to manage a database like object box .
+ How onIstanceStateSave works and general the life cycle of mobile devices.
- How use Adapter.
+ How to use Adapters.
- How use MVC pattern.
+ How to use MVC pattern.
- General layout customization.
- How make a loop for buttons.
+ How to make a loop for buttons.
- How use Piccaso.
+ How to use Piccaso.
+ How to use Fragments.
+ How to use Retrofit.

-How make a layout interesting layouts for portrait and landscale mode.
+ How make a layout interesting layouts for portrait and landscale mode  and general layout customizations.